Toberumono/WRF-Runner/README.md

   4. For NAM data, setting num_metgrid_levels to 40 and num_metgrid_soil_levels to 4 in namelist.input
   5. For runs *not* using wget, settting interval_seconds in the time_control and share sections (This is computed from the grib->timestep subsection when wget is being used)
 3. Open the configuration file (configuration.json) in the directory into which you linked the WRFRunner.jar and configuration.json files.
+4. Set the working directory (general -> "working-directory") to an *empty or uncreated* directory.
+This is path from which the simulations will be run and where the timestamped output folders will be placed.
-4. Configure the parallelization options in the general->parallel subsection:
+5. Configure the parallelization options in the general->parallel subsection:
   1. If you expect to have multiple simulations with the same start time and wish to keep them, set "use-suffix" to true.
-  2. Set "is-dmpar" to false in case you did not compile wrf in DMPAR mode.
+  2. Set "is-dmpar" to false if you are using a non-DMPAR build of WRF.
   3. If WRF was compiled in DMPAR mode, set "processors" to the number of processors you would like to allow WRF to use.
     + It is a good idea to set this value to at most two less than the number of processors (or cores) in your system.
 5. Configure the paths section (All of these *must* be absolute paths):
   1. Set the "wrf" path to the root directory of your WRF installation.
   2. Set the "wps" path to the root directory of your WPS installation.
-  3. Set the "working" path to an empty or non-existent directory.
 6. Configure the timing section (These are used to determine the values used in the run_, start_, and end_ fields):
   1. Go through and set the variables as appropriate.
 If you are unsure about "rounding", leave it enabled.
   2. Set the offset values if you want the simulation to start at a time different from that produced by rounding (e.g. with rounding set to current day, setting hours 6 and the other fields to 0 would cause the simulation to start 6:00am on the current day).
 Otherwise, disable it (set "enabled" to false).
   3. Set the duration values to match how long you wish your script to run.
     - The fields accept extended values.  e.g. setting hours to 36 is equivalent to setting days to 1 and hours to 12.
 7. Configure the grib section (this is only required if the wget feature is enabled):
-  + See [Writing a GRIB URL](#writing-a-grib-url) for the steps needed.
+  + See [Writing a GRIB URL](https://github.com/Toberumono/WRF-Runner/wiki/Writing-a-GRIB-URL) for the steps needed.
 8. That's it.
 Proceed to [Running](#running)

 ####Running